particle-iot/docs/src/content/reference/device-os/typed-publish.md

 For the first time, you can now send binary data!
 This is sent in binary format over the air (in the CoAP packet), so it does not expand the data as encoding with Base64 and Base85 would.
-Once the data is received by the cloud, it is then encoded in Base 64 format for compatibility with the existing infrastructure such as webhooks, SSE, and the console which would not work well with binary data, which cannot be represented directly in JSON.
+Once the data is received by the cloud, it is then encoded in Base 64 format for compatibility with the existing infrastructure such as webhooks, server-sent-events (SSE), and the console which would not work well with binary data, which cannot be represented directly in JSON.
 The maximum size of the event is based on the binary size, however, and the size after Base 64 encoding can exceed 1024 bytes.